 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.
+That Regulation does not include a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Does this financial product have a sustainable investment objective?
-X No res investm ake a minimum of sustainable ents with an environmental re :% S h ir p t promotes Environmental/Social (E/ c) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments envir onomic activities that qualify as conmentally sustainable under the EU nomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy as er onomic activities that do not qualify wironmentally sustainable under the axonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective:% ١ with a social objective It promotes E/S characteristics, but will not make any sustainable investments
+× No Yes It will make a minimum of sustainable It promotes Environmental/Social (E/ investments with an environmental S) characteristics and while it does not objective : % have as its objective a sustainable investment, it will have a minimum proportion of \\\\% of sustainable investments in economic activities that qualify as with an environmental objective in environmentally sustainable under the EU economic activities that qualify as Taxonomy environmentally sustainable under the EU Taxonomy in economic activities that do not qualify with an environmental objective in as environmentally sustainable under the economic activities that do not qualify as EU Taxonomy environmentally sustainable under the EU Taxonomy with a social objective X It promotes E/S characteristics, but It will make a minimum of sustainable will not make any sustainable investments with a social objective: investments